Skip to main content

 Starting with the 2nd round and each subsequent rounds the GM(s) will randomly deactivate a number of extraction points.
 Those Rooms have become contaminated with Nurgle’s Rot and any player model within them at the end of a round will suffer d3 mortal wounds.

 Reinsertion after death: As long as there are still active extraction points, dead players who failed to extract may move to a different section of the hulk and redeploy to a random spot with all wounds returned.
-However they start with no armor and only a las pistol (A1, S3, ap- RNG 12).
-The may successfully re-equip their gear after a successful loot action by sacrificing their archeotech find.
+Any Raider who rejoins the game is a new character who escaped from the Nurgle puss pits found throughout the Space Hulk as a naked prisoner with a las pistol.
+They can find "new gear" when they complete a loot action by sacrificing the gained loot to bring their new character up to the gear level of their game card.

 The Game ends on two conditions: (1) when either all players have extracted or died or (2) when all extract points have been closed/contaminated.